To Buy, all about what to do and what to expect, please read all.

 We also accept people paying ahead to join our wait list, this is not mandatory but you are unlikely to get choice of any particular sex or markings if you are not on our list as those people who are on it get first offer, same conditions as above, if you pull out, the money you have paid to join is not refunded although it can be used at any time of your choice in the future.

 If we do not have a pup born within 8 months of you joining our list, you may ask for your money back and it will be refunded by us.
-If you have been offered a suitable pup and CHOSEN to wait then you may not expect your money back, I take our contract to you seriously and expect the same from you, no one is pressured into joining a list, go so only if you are prepared to go ahead.
+If you have been offered a suitable pup and CHOSEN to wait then you may not expect your money back, I take our contract to you seriously and expect the same from you, no one is pressured into joining a list, so only do so if you are prepared to go ahead.

 For those meeting me to personally pick up their pup, you must bring cash for the final payment on the day, and pay on delivery.

 For the flyers, you keep the crate pup comes in, it is not a rental one.
 Take an old towel and some water to the airport with you, some old newspapers to put in the crate should it need cleaning will be useful too, if you take food take only a little, water is more important.
+If your pup comes by road there is no crate.

 Vet certificates are posted to those whose pups must fly, and given to new pup parents on delivery, as are forms to change chip details over to your name, I usually keep a scanned copy in case mail goes astray as well